NiklasGollenstede/nixos-installer/hosts/example.nix.md

     #suffix = builtins.head (builtins.match ''example-(.*)'' name); # make differences in config based on this when using »preface.instances«
     hash = builtins.substring 0 8 (builtins.hashString "sha256" name);
 in { preface = { # (any »preface« options have to be defined here)
-    instances = [ "example-explicit" "example" "example-minimal" "example-raidz" ]; # Generate multiple variants of this host, with these »name«s.
+    instances = [ "example-explicit" "example" "example-minimal" "example-crypt" "example-raidz" ]; # Generate multiple variants of this host, with these »name«s.
 }; imports = [ ({ ## Hardware

     nixpkgs.hostPlatform = "x86_64-linux"; system.stateVersion = "22.05";